 Redundant words also have an impact on how you or your organisation is perceived.
 At the most extreme level, they can make you appear as though you don’t fully understand the meaning of the words you’re using.
 And that’s not for your reputation.

-For example, take the oft-used true fact.
+For example, take the joke expression, true fact.
 A fact is defined as being something that is held to be true – so there’s no benefit whatsoever to having the word true immediately precede the word fact.
-If you let that slip into your copy, who knows what else you’re falling short on?
+So the expression is used in a joking way to either emphasise the truth of something or in an ironic way about something completely and obviously fictional.

 Another good example is PIN number.
 PIN stands for personal identification number.
 So to say PIN number is to say, personal identification number number.
 You don’t really get any more redundant than that.
 Again, make that mistake and you're sending out the message that your standards aren’t that high.